dawreckless/python_curriculum/README.md

 ## Values
 This course values learning and understanding instead of copying code.
 In this course, I would rather have student make less games but understand them fully, instead of making 100 games but just copying them from an instructor.
+Coding has to be fun, not repititive and boring

 ## Units
 1. Introduction to Python